Cart 0

 KBI ARTISTIC DIRECTOR

 Paloma Herrera was born in Buenos Aires, Argentina, and began her training at the age of seven.
-In January 1991, having just turned 15 years old, she moved to New York and continued her studies at the School of American Ballet.
-After only six months, she joined the American Ballet Theatre and, in 1995, became the youngest Principal Dancer in American Ballet Theatre history at age 19.
+In January 1991 at just 15 years old, she moved to New York and continued her studies at the School of American Ballet.
+After only six months, she joined the American Ballet Theatre and in 1995 became the youngest Principal Dancer in American Ballet Theatre history at age 19.
 She has appeared in ballets ranging from Don Quixote, Romeo and Juliet, and Swan Lake, to Apollo, The Prodigal Son, and Stepping Stones.
-She has appeared as Guest Artist with great ballet companies around the world, including New York City Ballet, Kirov Ballet, Bolshoi Ballet, Tokyo Ballet, Teatro Colon, and National Ballet of Cuba, to name a few.
-She retired from American Ballet Theatre at the end of November 2015, right before turning 40.
-Since that, she moved back to her home, Buenos Aires, Argentina, and continued to teach all over the world.
+She has appeared as Guest Artist with prestigious companies including New York City Ballet, Kirov Ballet, Bolshoi Ballet, Tokyo Ballet, Teatro Colon, and National Ballet of Cuba, to name a few.
+Since retiring from American Ballet Theatre at the end of November 2015, she has moved back to Buenos Aires, Argentina, and continued to teach all over the world.

-In 2016, she wrote her autobiography that was presented at Feria del Libro in 2017.
-That same year, she also launched her own perfume Paloma Herrera, in 2019 her second fragrance Paloma Herrera Passion, and in 2022 her third fragrance Paloma Herrera Fantasy.
+Herrera wrote her autobiography that was presented at Feria del Libro in 2017.
+In that same year, she launched her own perfume, Paloma Herrera.
+Subsequently, she launched her second fragrance Paloma Herrera Passion in 2019, and her third fragrance Paloma Herrera Fantasy in 2022.

-In Argentina she received the award: Konex de Platino, Maria Ruanova and distinctions by the Honorable Camara de Diputados de La Nación, Medalla del Bicentenario by the government of the Buenos Aires city, among many others, and since 2012 she is a member of the gallery of popular idols of the Argentine Government House.
+She has received many notable Argentinian awards such as the Konex de Platino, Maria Ruanova, and has been given distinctions by the Honorable Camara de Diputados de La Nación and Medalla del Bicentenario by the government of Buenos Aires.
+She has been a member of the gallery of popular idols of the Argentine Government House since 2012.

 FACULTY